-Hillingdon Council and the Governing Body of Grange Park Junior School consider that the proposed amalgamation would bring a range of benefits and opportunities to the schools' pupils, staff and families as outlined above.
+Hillingdon Council consider that the proposed amalgamation would bring a range of benefits and opportunities to the schools' pupils, staff and families as outlined above.

-One possible risk is that the amalgamation process may distract governors and staff during the year with some uncertainty until legal decisions are taken, and then with implementation work required after legal decisions.
+One possible risk is that the amalgamation process may distract governors and staff during the year with some uncertainty until a formal decision is taken, and then with implementation work required after the formal decision.
 This work includes the alignment of processes, procedures, ethos and culture.
-To mitigate this risk, the schools are working closely together, and with Hillingdon Council to minimise the impact upon pupils, and governor and staff time to ensure that the process runs as smoothly as possible.
+To mitigate this risk, the schools are working closely together with Hillingdon Council to minimise the impact upon pupils, governors and staff, to ensure that the process runs as smoothly as possible if the proposal is agreed.